sebv/jwt-doc/README.md

 @sourishkrout can you help with the hmac description and code sample?

-## list of thirdparty integrated with the JWT addon
+## list of third-party integrated with the JWT addon

 ### sauce labs